aliyajo/CS5700-Network/Project 3/README.md

   using a nested dictionary, which allowed us the flexibility of storing multiple keys and values.
 This decision proved beneficial as we were able to add more values as we progressed through the project.

+  - Aggregation and deaggregation were also a challenge in implementing.
+This involved making sure that each category of what results in the ability to aggregate to be met.
+When it came to deaggregation, this involved the utilization of the announcement cache to ensure that

 ## Testing:
 - We tested our BGP router by utilizing the test suite provided by the